collectionsasdata/part2whole/cohortone.md

 Louisiana State University

-Scott Ziegler, Gina Costello, Leah Powell, Elizabeth Joan Kelly
+Sophia Ziegler, Gina Costello, Leah Powell, Elizabeth Joan Kelly

 *The Louisiana Digital Library (LDL) is a state-wide resource for sharing digital heritage content from public libraries, academic libraries, museums, and archives.
 Our project enables librarians, archivists, and curators from across Louisiana to gather as a community of practice and explore the policy, practice, and ethics of reconceptualizing the LDL as data.
 By producing a series of sample collections as data, this project will foster community around a state-wide goal of building computationally meaningful collections that are ethically-grounded and culturally relevant.*